 Bonus Tips on Sailing With Your Kid

-Spending five days sailing with a baby is a completely different experience than cruising without a kid.
-While we’ve offered a ton of tips above, here are some other things we learned during our trip to make cruising with a baby easier:
+Sailing with a baby is a completely different experience than cruising without a kid.
+While we’ve offered a ton of tips above, here are some other things we’ve learned after sailing multiple times with a baby:

 The Heat and Humidity Drain Kids